About Me • A Brief Summary

-Music was my great passion and I got a scholarship to attend Juilliard during my senior year of high school.
+Music was my great passion and I received a music scholarship from Juilliard during my junior year of high school.
 Saxophone!

 I studied art history and world literature at NYU and graduated from Rutgers with honors, majoring in psychology.
 I received my Masters Degree in Psychology from Antioch University.